adrianaladera/grad-escuela/atomicarchitects.md

 ### ???
 - when Song made spherical cows into the official mascot of the lab and during picture day we each posed with a $0 \leq l \leq 2$ cow
 - when YuQing tried to knock down the pins of the gold bowling set using the brain stress ball and missing hitting any of them completely
+- whoever started the tradition of coffeeing someone's desk when they're not in the lab
 ### October
 - dressing up as a deviled egg three days in a row for Halloween; on Friday making friends with a random girl and going bar hopping with her and then crashing back at ASS-DOWN with Ameya's friend group